Does Throwing Spaghetti At The Wall Show You It's Cooked?

 5.)
 For how long must the pasta stick to the wall?

-We're not scientists, but even we can see that without specific benchmarks, the results of the test will be arbitrary.
-Stickiness may indeed have a small amount to do with how well cooked your pasta is (after all, uncooked dried pasta clearly isn't going to stick), but far more important is the stickiness of the wall's surface and the inherent stickiness of the pasta you're tossing at it.
+We're not scientists, but even we can see that without specific benchmarks, the test results will be arbitrary.
+Stickiness may indeed have a small amount to do with how well-cooked your pasta is (after all, uncooked dried pasta clearly isn't going to stick), but far more important is the stickiness of the wall's surface and the inherent stickiness of the pasta you're tossing at it.

 Do you throw your steaks against the wall too?

-We hope our final argument is the most persuasive.
+Hopefully, our final argument will be the most persuasive.
 Just think of spaghetti like a steak.
-When you fry a steak, the outside starts creating a nice crust before the heat has even gotten close to the middle of the meat.
+When you fry a steak, the outside creates a nice crust before the heat has even reached the middle of the meat.
 Pull it from the pan too early, and you'll have a perfectly cooked outside and a completely raw inside.

 Pasta works in the same way.
 The outside can be soft and well-cooked, while the inside can be completely raw.
-All a wall can tell you is whether the outside of the pasta is sticky or not.
+All a wall can tell you is whether the pasta's outside is sticky.

 It's far better to use your own judgement and just taste a bit of that pasta.
 Is it soft but with a slight resistance when you bite into it?
 Congratulations.
 You are the owner of some perfectly cooked, al dente pasta that's ready to be paired with your favourite pesto.
-Is it still a bit too firm?
-Keep it on the heat for another minute or two and taste again.
+If it is still too firm, keep it on the heat for another minute and taste again.